28 open source tools compared. Sorted by stars. Scroll down for our analysis.

 New tools and momentum shifts, every Wednesday.

 Caveman strips the fluff from Claude Code responses.
 Install it with one command, activate with /caveman, and your AI assistant drops the pleasantries, hedging, and filler words while keeping full technical accuracy.
 Average savings: 65% fewer output tokens.
-Three intensity levels: Lite keeps it professional but terse, Full drops articles and uses fragments, Ultra goes telegraphic.
+Four intensity levels now: Lite stays professional but terse, Full drops articles and uses fragments, Ultra goes telegraphic, and Wenyan compresses into classical Chinese.
 Code blocks, error messages, git commits, and technical terms pass through untouched.
 Only the natural language gets compressed.
 A companion tool (caveman-compress) rewrites your CLAUDE.md and memory files to cut input tokens too.
 Works across 40+ AI coding agents, not just Claude Code.
 Cursor, Copilot, Windsurf, Cline, Codex, all supported.
 Heavy token users will feel the difference in both speed and cost.
 The catch: it started as a meme (Kevin from The Office) but the benchmarks are real, backed by a 2026 arxiv paper.
 Ultra mode can be hard to read.
-And the savings are output tokens only, so your thinking/reasoning costs stay the same.
+And the savings are output tokens only, so your thinking and reasoning costs stay the same.

-Career-Ops turns Claude Code into a full job search command center.
+Career-Ops turns your AI coding CLI into a full job search command center.
 Paste a job URL, get a structured A-F evaluation against your CV with weighted scoring across 10 dimensions.
 It generates tailored, ATS-optimized PDF resumes per application.
 One developer used it to evaluate 740+ offers and land a Head of Applied AI role.
 The system gets smarter over time.
-It builds an interview story bank in STAR format, scans 45+ pre-configured company portals (Anthropic, OpenAI, Vercel, n8n), and can batch-evaluate 10+ offers in parallel using sub-agents.
-The Go-based TUI dashboard lets you browse your entire pipeline from the terminal.
-Solo job seekers who already pay for Claude Code: this is a force multiplier.
+It builds an interview story bank in STAR format, scans 45+ pre-configured company portals (Anthropic, OpenAI, Vercel, n8n), and can batch-evaluate offers in parallel using sub-agents.
+The Go-based dashboard lets you browse your entire pipeline from the terminal.
+Running it needs Node.js and Playwright for the PDF generation and portal scanning.
+Solo job seekers running any AI coding CLI: this is a force multiplier.
+It used to be Claude Code only, but now it also works with Gemini CLI, OpenCode, Copilot, and Qwen, several of which have free tiers.
 It does not replace your judgment, it structures it.
-The human-in-the-loop design means AI evaluates, you decide.
-The catch: requires a Claude Code subscription to function, so "free" comes with a real asterisk.
-The pre-configured portals lean heavily toward AI and tech companies.
-First evaluations are rough until you feed it enough context about yourself.
+The human-in-the-loop design means the AI evaluates and you decide.
+The catch: the tool is free, but it leans on an AI CLI underneath, so your real cost depends on which provider you pick and how hard you run it.
+The pre-configured portals skew heavily toward AI and tech companies.
+And the first evaluations are rough until you feed it enough context about yourself.

 OpenAI's Codex agent packaged as a Claude Code skill plugin.
 It lets you invoke Codex from inside Claude Code to review code or delegate tasks, connecting two AI coding agents so they can collaborate.
 Useful if you want a second opinion from a different model without switching tools.
 The integration is straightforward: install the skill, and you can ask Claude Code to hand off specific tasks to Codex.
 Code review is the primary use case, where having two different models look at the same code catches more issues than either alone.
 The catch: requires both Claude Code and OpenAI API access, so you're paying for two AI services to talk to each other.
 The value proposition only makes sense if you're already invested in both ecosystems.
 For most developers, one AI coding tool is enough.